Fire erupts at Starbucks in downtown Chicago building, no injuries reported

-CHICAGO (WLS) -- A fire erupted in a Starbucks inside the mezzanine level of a downtown Chicago building on Thursday, according to the city's fire department.
+CHICAGO (WLS) -- A fire erupted in a Starbucks inside a downtown Chicago building on Thursday, according to the city's fire department.

 Firefighters responded to the scene in the West Loop at 150 N Riverside Plaza.
 The fire has since been put out.